sodaliterocks/sodalite/README.md

 #### Environment
 * Permission to `sudo`
-  - `rpm-ostree` needs superuser access to work: there's no way around this.
+  - `rpm-ostree` needs superuser access to work: there's no way around this
+  - Building in a container, however, is possible and supported: just pass the `-c`/`--container` flag to `build.sh` (mentioned below)
 * &gt;10GiB disk space
   - The repository itself (including submodules) takes up ~300MiB
   - Initial builds will take up ~4GiB, with subsequent builds adding to this